 - Reckless Gun Usage: At one point, Idrees absent-mindedly points his rifle at an older Taliban fighter, earning himself a Dope Slap.
 And just a moment earlier, he accidentally pulled the trigger, firing a few automatic shots into the air.

-- Would Hit a Girl: Chases Parvana and Shauzia with a machine gun, fully intending to kill them or worse .
+- Would Hit a Girl: Chases Parvana and Shauzia with an assault rifle, fully intending to kill them.

 An unnamed cousin of Fattemas who lives in Mazar-i-Sharif.

 - Beard of Evil: He has a long black beard to make him look creepier as you can see in the right picture.

 - Bitch in Sheep's Clothing: When his car breaks down, he politely asks a passing motorist for help.
 Once they get it running, he goes back to angrily threatening Fattema and her children.